Southwest's profits plummet amid Boeing Max grounding, mechanics dispute

 CLICK HERE TO GET THE FOX BUSINESS APP

-Fuel costs dropped slightly year-over-year to $2.05 per gallon.
-The company expects to eat a greater margin of the fuel costs due to the absence of the Max fleet, Southwest's most fuel-efficient jet.
+Fuel prices dropped slightly year-over-year to $2.05 per gallon.
+The company expects to eat a greater margin of the prices due to the absence of the Max fleet, Southwest's most fuel-efficient jet.

+In the quarter, the carrier repurchased 9.4 million shares as a result of a $500 million buyback program that finished in April.
+It has $850 million left for stock repurchases under the current authorization.